 - If you get your hands on a roller-ball applicator with a steel tip, that would be great for storing your serum.
 The cool steel would enhance the effects, too.
 (Edit: These are available from Rivertree Life on Amazon!)

-- I didn't have any vanilla essential oil on hand, but IF I DID, I totally would have added a drop.
+- I didn't have any vanilla essential oil on hand, but IF I DID, I totally would have added a drop to my eye serum.
 It would smell heavenly and aid the anti-aging effects.